 Naan Bread – naan makes every curry better!
 Homemade vegan naan is easy to make and freezes well.
 Make a big batch and then reheat for any impromptu curry nights of the future!

 If you're interested in finding even more delicious Indian inspired recipes, head to our list of 60+ of the best ever vegan Indian dishes.
+And if you'd like to try another zero waste recipe, give this easy Mixed Veg Curry a go.

 Yes!
 It freezes really well.
 Just make sure to defrost it the night before you want to eat it, and then reheat thoroughly on the stove top or in the microwave.